 Treasury 360° Nordic 2022, on 9 June, gathered nearly 300 delegates at Clarion Hotel Copenhagen Airport, and 100 online.

-• Info site, with speakers and agenda – click here.
+• Info site, with speakers and agenda for the past 2022 event – click here.

-• Find more speaker presentations and other news-site posts relating to the event by clicking here.
+• Find all our news-site posts around the event by clicking here.

-• Full-session videos are trickling out in our video flow.
+• Full-session videos are also collected in our video flow.

 • Follow Treasury 360° on LinkedIn to stay updated – click here.